The video is posted and was created by Beroean Pickets YouTube channel

 What Are Crypto Investors Investing In?

-The creator of Bitcoin invented blockchain technology.
+The creator of Bitcoin invented blockchain (a safe way to purchase on blockchain) technology.
 But blockchain technology is far bigger and more important than Bitcoin.
-Bitcoin is merely the asset that first proved blockchain technology has a useful purpose.
+Bitcoin is merely the asset that first proved blockchain technology has a useful purpose for the masses in our global population.
 That’s the most important aspect of Bitcoin-what it proved could work.
 Blockchain technology takes the internet’s usefulness far beyond where it was before that creation.
 All crypto projects use blockchain.

-Therefore, people knowledgeable about blockchain invest in crypto projects that serve a useful purpose they hope will last, continuing to serve purposes like lending, selling artwork, paying interest on their investment, gaming, or making payments for the investors.
+For this reason people knowledgeable about blockchain invest in crypto projects that serve a useful purpose they hope will last, continuing to serve purposes like lending, selling artwork, paying interest on their investment, gaming, getting a positive return on their investment, or making payments for those investors.
 Those investors can better be compared to investing in a technology like the internet itself with software programs built on it, than just investing in otherwise useless digital coins for speculative purposes.

 We were never allowed to invest in the internet.
-At best we’ve only been allowed create projects on the internet.
-But what if you were allowed to invest in the whole internet when it was being created and before it took on mass adaption?
+Yes we can invest in projects, like Google, that are built on the internet.
+But we can’t invest in the internet itself.
+But what if you were allowed to invest in the whole internet when it was being created and before it took on mass adoption?
 That’s the closest thing I can compare crypto investors to.
+Some projects, described as “layer ones,” could be compared to investing in an internet with projects built on it.
+The largest project that fits this description is named Ethereum.

 Best Time to Get In